Aggtaa/nats-micro-js/README.md

 ## Limitations / TODO

-1. Automatic type schemas and validation is inclomplete
+1. Automatic type schemas and validation is incomplete
 2. No way to get response headers when using request method.
 Use createInbox => on => send => off sequence instead
 3. `InMemoryBroker` mock class does not use queue groups and thus does not load balance